ArkEdge Space: VDES satellite constellation

 VHF Data Exchange System (VDES) is a next generation maritime communication standard based on Automatic Identification System (AIS), and is capable of bi-directional digital communication.
 While AIS is used to track maritime traffic, it has limitations in range and communication speed, along with only allowing communication in one direction.
 Thus an AIS satellite can only receive incoming AIS signals, and cannot send signals back to the ships.
 VDES works within a radius of 2000 km, and is designed to transmit a volume of information 32 times larger compared to AIS.
 Global satellite coverage can be achieved by a constellation of around 60 VDES satellites, and it will be possible to communicate around the world in real time using VDES.
 VDES can be used to monitor the position and velocity of ships to promptly respond to ships in distress and ship groundings, and broadcast maritime safety information such as ice charts and sea states to ships thousands of kilometers away from the shore.
 VDES also has a dedicated mode for ranging called VHF Data Exchange System Ranging (VDES-R).
 VDES-R will enable positioning for maritime traffic independent of global navigation satellite system (GNSS).

 ArkEdge Space was one of the founding members of the Satellite VDES Consortium formed in October 2022.
 In March 2023, a group consisting of ArkEdge Space, IHI Corporation, and LocationMind was selected by the New Energy and Industrial Technology Development Organization (NEDO) for the project 'Development and Demonstration Project of Maritime Situational Awareness Technology Based on a Constellation of VDES Satellites'.
 On 14 January 2025, ArkEdge Space's first VDES satellite, AE1d was launched.
 AE1d is a 6U CubeSat with a deployable large antenna.
 A second VDES satellite, AE3Va was launched on 23 June 2025.

-ArkEdge is also developing a heavier 30kg class VDES and maritime observation nanosatellite.
+ArkEdge is also developing a heavier 30 kg class VDES and maritime observation nanosatellite.